 Learn How Long to Bake Chicken with tips and tricks for making the most flavorful, tender and juicy baked chicken.
 If cooked too long, chicken will turn out dry and tasteless while posing the risk of bacterial contamination.
 Here we show you how to get the best results every time!

 Chicken is a staple in cuisines from around the world.
 It’s delicious, comforting and easy to make.
 Baking chicken is a healthier way to cook chicken than stir-frying or deep frying.
 And if you bake chicken on a sheet pan, clean-up a breeze.
 The key to getting great results is knowing how long to bake chicken.

-How Long to Bake Chicken
+How Long Do You Bake Chicken